orcasound/orca-eye-aye/README.md

 These two phases will include the following related tasks:
 Build an open-access vessel image dataset using images from the M2 system and publish it under a Creative Commons license.
-1. Create an open-access side-view vessel image dataset using images from the M2 system and publish it under a Creative Commons license.
+1. Create an open-access side-view vessel image dataset using images from the M2 system located on the Orcasound Lab (here are some [images of M2 at Orcasound Lab](https://photos.app.goo.gl/axfEaEMb6aw9acto6))and publish it under a Creative Commons license.
 The marine vessels are classified into 11 classes (as of 08/21/2023), including:
     - non-commercial small
     - non-commercial medium
     - non-commercial large